Children's Day: World Children's Day

-Recent Initiatives
+Modern initiatives

 In 2000, the Millennium Development Goals outlined by world leaders to stop the spread of HIV/AIDS by 2015.
-Albeit this applies to all people, the primary objective is concerning children.
-UNICEF is dedicated to meeting the six of eight goals that apply to the needs of children so that they are all entitled to fundamental rights written in the 1989 international human rights treaty.
+Albeit this applies to all people, the primary objective concerns children.
+UNICEF is dedicated to meeting the six of eight goals that apply to the needs of children so that they are all entitled to fundamental rights written in the 1989 Convention on the Rights of the Child.
 UNICEF delivers vaccines, works with policymakers for good health care and education and works exclusively to help children and protect their rights.

 In September 2012, the Secretary-General Ban Ki-moon of the United Nations led the initiative for the education of children.
 He firstly wants every child to be able to attend school, a goal by 2015.
 Secondly, to improve the skill set acquired in these schools.
 Finally, implementing policies regarding education to promote peace, respect, and environmental concern.

 Universal Children's Day is not just a day to celebrate children for who they are, but to bring awareness to children around the globe that have experienced violence in forms of abuse, exploitation, and discrimination.
 Children are used as laborers in some countries, immersed in armed conflict, living on the streets, suffering by differences be it religion, minority issues, or disabilities.
 Children feeling the effects of war can be displaced because of the armed conflict and may suffer physical and psychological trauma.
 The following violations are described in the term "children and armed conflict": recruitment and child soldiers, killing/maiming of children, abduction of children, attacks on schools/hospitals and not allowing humanitarian access to children.
 Currently, there are about 153 million children between the ages of 5 and 14 who are forced into child labor.
 The International Labour Organization in 1999 adopted the Prohibition and Elimination of the Worst Forms of Child Labour including slavery, child prostitution, and child pornography.

 A summary of the rights under the convention on the Rights of the Child can be found on the UNICEF website.

 Canada co-chaired the World Summit for children in 1990, and in 2002 the United Nations reaffirmed the commitment to complete the agenda of the 1990 World Summit.
 This added to the UN Secretary-General's report We the Children: End-of Decade review of the follow-up to the World Summit for Children.

 The United Nations children's agency released a study referencing the population increase of children will make up 90 percent of the next billion people.